chainflip-io/chainflip-eth-contracts/README.md

 pre-commit install
 ```

-Then, create a `.env` file using `.env.example` as a reference. ~~You will need an infura key to run the tests~~, and a seed to run the deploy script on a live network.
+Then, create a `.env` file using `.env.example` as a reference or manually set each of the environment variables.
+To deploy on a live network a SEED and an RPC endpoint is needed.

 ### Running Tests

-We use the `hardhat` EVM for testing, since we use EIP1559 opcodes.
+We use the `hardhat` EVM for testing.

 ```bash
 # Run without the stateful tests, because they take hours